EngineerStephen/miniproject_personal-portfolio/README.md

 # Personal Portfolio Project

 ## Overview
-This project is designed to showcase Stephen Asiedu's skills, experiences, and projects through a visually appealing and interactive personal portfolio website built with HTML and CSS.
+This project is designed to showcase my current skill and experience through a visually appealing and interactive personal portfolio website built with HTML and CSS.

-Stephen Asiedu is highlighted for his proficiency in DevOps, software development, and people management, aiming to create a professional online presence.

 ## Project Features

 ### Home Page
-- Introduction to Stephen Asiedu with a brief bio and profile picture.
+- An Introduction with a brief bio and profile picture.
-- Welcome message to visitors.
+- A Welcome message
 - Professional color scheme and typography.
 - Styled profile picture with rounded corners and shadows.

 ### About Me Section
 - Detailed background and expertise of Stephen Asiedu.
 - Career achievements in DevOps, software development, and team leadership.
-- Invitation to explore the portfolio for work examples.

 ### Projects Section
 - Showcase of selected projects with project cards.